pivotal/docs-tap/tap-gui/plugins/runtime-resource-visibility.hbs.md

 ### <a id="line-wrapping"></a>Line wrapping

 By default, log entries are not wrapped.
-To enable or disable line wrapping, click the **Wrap lines** toggle.
+To activate or deactivate line wrapping, click the **Wrap lines** toggle.

 ### <a id="downloading"></a>Downloading logs